hekmon/liveterm/README.md

 * Between each ui update, the internal buffer is modified 100,000 times, 99,999 for nothing
 * This is wasted ressources and can cause slowdown because of the mutex constant locking/unlocking

-You could throttle you data update with your own ticker but you will end up with 2 tickers on both side, not in sync.
+You could throttle your data update with your own ticker but you will end up with 2 tickers on both side, not in sync.
 Why not use only one ?

 ### liveterm